DanielEbert/slate/source/index.html.md

 <details style="margin: 20px; width: 48%">
   <summary>Hint 1</summary>
-<p style="margin: 10px">If the input is randomly generated, assertions like 'TEST_ASSERT(ret == DeserializationError::Ok);' will not hold anymore.
+<p style="margin: 10px">If the input is randomly generated, assertions like 'TEST_ASSERT(ret == DeserializationError::Ok);' will not hold anymore for all possible inputs.
 With the LD_PRELOAD file exercise_parse.c.so the fuzzer does not report failed assertions.
 For this reason, failed assertions do not matter in this case.
 In practice, you would remove assertions in your unit test that do not hold for all possible generated inputs and you would report inputs that trigger failed assertions.</p>
 </details>

 <details style="margin: 20px; width: 48%">
   <summary>Click here for a possible solution to the fuzz test</summary>
-<p style="margin: 10px">TODO</p>
+<p style="margin: 10px">One possible solution (many solutions are valid) is in the TestPrograms/exercise_arduinojson_solution directory.
+The input variable is replaced with a global fuzz_input variable. fuzz_input must be a global variable so that there is an ELF symbol for this variable.
+Via the ELF symbol, the emulator knows the constant address of the fuzz_input variable. strlen(input) is replaced with fuzz_input_length.
+We probably do not want to use strlen(fuzz_input) instead, because fuzz_input may not contain a '\0' character (you can fix this problem by explicitly setting the last character in the fuzz_input buffer to '\0') and calling strlen decreases the performance.
+This is less of a problem with maximum input lengths of 128 bytes, but consider fuzzing a desktop application that processes audio or video files, which can get very large.
+For LD_PRELOAD, the patches/exercise_parse.c.so shared object can be resued.</p>
 </details>

 [Optional] You can specify seeds for the fuzzer with the emulator command line flag '--seeds X' where X is the path to a directory.
 For every file in this directory, the content of this file is one seed.
 The mutator/fuzzer will modify seeds to generate new input.
 Good seeds will result in higher code coverage faster.
 Good seeds are often inputs that reach a higher code coverage.
 Think about where you can get seeds from.